ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 # Connecting an external application
 {: #mongodb-external-app}

 Your applications and drivers use connection strings to make a connection to {{site.data.keyword.databases-for-mongodb_full}}.
 Each deployment has connection strings specifically for drivers and applications.
-Connection strings are displayed in the *Endpoints* panel of your deployment's *Overview*, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections) and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).
+Connection strings are displayed in the *Endpoints* panel of your deployment's *Overview*, and can also be retrieved from the [cloud databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections) and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

-The connection strings can be used by any of the users you have created on your deployment.
+The connection strings can be used by any of the users you create in your deployment.
 While you can use the admin user for all of your connections and applications, it might be better to create users specifically for your applications to connect with.
 Documentation on generating credentials is on the [Creating Users and Getting Connection Strings](/docs/databases-for-mongodb?topic=databases-for-mongodb-connection-strings) page.

 ## Using Connection Information
 {: #mongodb-using-connection-info}